orbit-mvi/orbit-mvi/docs/overview.md

 the output of the default one to listen in on the UI thread.
 This means that from the UI perspective you do not need to worry about which thread to send or receive events from.

+### Error handling

+It is good practice to handle your errors at the transformer level.
+Currently Orbit has no error handling in place which means that any error will break the Orbit cycle and result in a defunct Orbit container.
+We are looking into ways to improve this.